YevgeniyShunevych/nunitextras-hierarchicalcategories/README.md

 }
 ```

-### Multiple Categories
+### Multiple categories

-It also possible to apply multiple hierarchical categories to tests, fixtures and assemblies.
+Also possible to apply multiple hierarchical categories to tests, fixtures and assemblies.

 ```cs
 [Test]